From our Free Quilt Block Patterns Library

 Press.
 If you choose to 'twirl' the seam allowance to reduce bulk, you need to unsew a couple of stitches in the seam allowance.

-Lay out the 4-patches and cut squares into rows and columns.
+Lay out the 4-patches and cut squares into the Pennsylvania patchwork design.

 With RST, sew the units of each row together.
 Press the SAs in all the rows toward the light, large #2 squares.